farhansCode/AstroObjectClassification/README.md

 # StarGalaxyQSOClassification

 This machine learning project uses light data to classify stars, galaxies, and QSOs (quasi-stellar objects).
-The project contains a CSV file and a Jupyter Notebook.

 ## Project Contents